 • Relapse – A illness or a new big issue can regress a person straight back to old safety behaviours..

 The goal in therapy is to move the patient only on to the next stage.
 A lot of children I’ve seen were not at the ‘action’ stage but still in contemplation, still not quite decided.

 So, one suggestion would be to talk this over with the member of your family and ask them “Right now, which stage do you think you are at?”

 Please consult with your child first.
 If your child is not interested in viewing the video, then do not buy it and wait for the child to become interested.
 It is better to wait until the child is interested and then buy it.
-If the child is interested in seeing it, then one year is enough for any further reinforcement sessions.
+If the child is interested in seeing it.

 It is also really important to remember that sometimes the client’s subconscious mind does NOT want to change its behaviour, despite the exasperation of their own rational ‘conscious mind’ and all the problems that have followed.
 I once saw an 8 year old boy for a Skype session.
 At the start of the session he was very excited by hypnosis and was even doing some of the suggestibility tests or ‘party tricks’ without a problem, and he was genuinely fed up with the impact of his diet on his life.
 But as soon as it came to the change work, he started fidgeting and getting uncomfortable.
 He kept opening his eyes, he was very restless and agitated.
 As I explored further, there was a ‘shutdown’.
 The poor boy just burst into tears because he didn’t know why his system was still opposed to change despite me outlining the obvious benefits of change.
 So, there is no guarantee the subconscious mind will agree to the terms and conditions of its conscious mind, for its own reasons which it may or may not want to share.
 The responsibility for motivation for change does rest with the client not the therapist.